rei/rei-cedar-docs/docs/release-notes/summer-2020/README.md

 ### CdrCta Deprecated and Merged with CdrButton

-The CdrCta component has been deprecated and it's functionality has been merged with CdrButton.
+The CdrCta component has been deprecated and its functionality has been merged with CdrButton.
 The `sale`, `dark`, `elevated`, and right-aligned-icon styles from CdrCta have all been added as options in CdrButton.
 This was intended to provide more flexibility in constructing calls to action, while also adding additional styling options for rendering CdrButtons.

 See the [CdrButton with link tag](../components/buttons#button-with-link-tag) and [CdrButton alternative styles](../components/buttons#alternative-styles) for more information.